juronen/clusterduck/readme.md

 stdout and stderr are redirected to worker_name.out and worker_name.err files on the worker's machine in the directory passed to `Builder.launch`, which defaults to `/tmp/clusterduck`.

+## Exception handling

+Currently the call to a worker's function is wrapped in a `Monitor.try_with`, and if it catches an exception, it will log it and shut the worker down.
+The `on_failure` passed to `Builder.launch` is passed to Rpc_parallel,
+and is only called in the event that something shuts down a worker.
+Rpc_parallel.core seems to somehow silence exceptions raised in workers that are set up the way Clusterduck does: without the Monitor.try_with that I added, they do not cause the worker to shut down, nor do they trigger `on_failure` or any other kind of logging.